Infinite-Blue-1042/Fluent/README.md

 ## What's New
 New and improved comment system makes inline comments much easier.
 More widgets have been introduced, along with a universal way of placing them.
 It is now also your choice to make windows resizable with the x, y, or both.

+Beta 0.4 will be coming out and will feature more widgets, button commands, and socket.

 ## Installation
 To install, type the following.
 ```